singhkshitij/go-rest-service-starter/README.md

 - Rename `_config.yaml` to `config.yaml`
 - Run the application to see available commands: `make run`
 - Run the application with command _serve_: `make server`

+## Prerequisite

+- Go installed
+- To have psql running and `test` db created